kdeldycke/awesome-falsehood/README.md

 this awesome list.

 These articles starts with the hypothesis that developers have a naive, simple view of the subject at hand.
-Then procceed to list a set of candid assumptions that might be held by such programmers.
-Each one is intentionnaly false, and sometimes illustrated by a counter-example.
+Then proceed to list a set of candid assumptions that might be held by such programmers.
+Each one is intentionally false, and sometimes illustrated by a counter-example.

 A list of falsehood is crafted as a progression that is designed to refine concepts.
-Having read the whole list of falsehood, the reader should pocssess a global, if not complete, overview of the domain being targetted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.
+Having read the whole list of falsehood, the reader should possess a global, if not complete, overview of the domain being targeted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.

 ### Library

-When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncracies pointed by the *falsehood* articles above.
+When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncrasies pointed by the *falsehood* articles above.

 ### Data structures